-The Audit Committee has received an audit planning document from the auditors that sets out the auditor's perceived audit risks and the scope of the work to be performed.
-The Audit Committee was satisfied that the risks identified were aligned with its own assessment and that the proposed approach was sufficient for a high-quality audit to be performed.
+The Audit Committee has received an audit planning document from the auditors which sets out the auditor's perceived audit risks and the scope of the work to be performed.
+The Audit Committee was satisfied that the risks identified were aligned with its own assessment and that the proposed approach was sufficient for a high quality audit to be performed, notwithstanding the additional restrictions and complexities associated with carrying out external auditing in a COVID-secure manner.

-Following the completion of the audit, the Audit Committee received from the auditors a post-audit management letter that set out the key findings from the audit.
+Following the completion of the audit, the Audit Committee received from the auditors a post-audit management letter which set out the key findings from the audit.
 The auditors also confirmed their independence and how they comply with their professional and regulatory requirements.